 There are four degree paths students may follow:

-- The Ph.D. program is designed for those students who wish to pursue original, interdisciplinary research and whose professional goals require a doctorate.
+- Designed for those students who wish to pursue original, interdisciplinary research and whose professional goals require a doctorate.

-- The sequential M.A./Ph.D. program allows students to complete both the M.A. and Ph.D. at William & Mary in less time than it would take if both degrees were accomplished at separate universities.
+- Allows students to complete both the M.A. and Ph.D. at William & Mary in less time than it would take if both degrees were accomplished at separate universities.

-- The joint J.D./M.A. program leads to a J.D. in the William and Mary School of Law and an M.A. in American Studies.
+- Leads to a J.D. in the William & Mary School of Law and an M.A. in American Studies.

 - Students must be accepted in both programs.

 - Students begin their studies in the Law School.
 After their first year, students take a combination of Law and American Studies courses for the next two years.
 This allows completion of the J.D. in the requisite three years.

 - A final semester devoted to writing the M.A. thesis in American Studies completes the program.